ErikHen/PictureRenderer.Optimizely/README.md

 <br><br>
 ## Version history
 #### 2.0
 - Possible to render webp format.
+Note that you need to use Baaijte.Optimizely.ImageSharp.Web v2.0+ for webp support.
+- Possible to set css class on img element.
 #### 1.2.0
 - Target both .Net5 & .Net6.
 - Expose focal point parsing as string extension.